siddharth177/swagger-sample/README.md

 ### How to setup this application in local?
 You can simply download the application to you machine and then
 1. Run `mvn clean install`
-2. Run it as a spring boot applicatoin
+2. Run it as a spring boot application

 ---